 Bethel, New York, is a small town and farming community in Sullivan County, with a population of 4,255 ( 2010 census).
-Many small hamlets and lakes surround Bethel which include Kauneonga Lake, Smallwood, White Lake and parts of Mongaup Valley, and Swan Lake.
+Many small hamlets and lakes surround Bethel which include Kauneonga Lake, Smallwood, White Lake, parts of Mongaup Valley, and Swan Lake.
 This was all once a very popular vacation area from the 1930's to the 1970's, which was then known as the Borscht Belt, a colloquial term for the many summer resorts in the Catskill Mountains.
 Bethel is know world-wide as the site of the original Woodstock Music and Arts Festival, held there in 1969, that drew more than 500,000 people for "Three Days of Peace and Music".
 Today, a few resorts remain in the region, and there are many summer homes belonging to families from the New York City area.
-Picture of VW at Bethel, NY courtesy of Wikipedia and ZachJBeavers, picture of Bethel Woods Center for the Arts courtesy of Wikipedia and JMerc27.
+Photo of Peace and Music Woodstock monument with plaques by sculptor Wayne C. Saward and erected in 1984 on the festival site, courtesy of Wikipedia.